PetrKryslUCSD/FinEtoolsDeforNonlinear.jl/README.md

 [`FinEtools`](https://github.com/PetrKryslUCSD/FinEtools.jl.git) is a package for basic operations on finite element meshes. `FinEtoolsDeforNonlinear` is a package using `FinEtools` to solve nonlinear stress analysis problems.
-At the moment,  statics and hyper elastic materials are included.
+At the moment,  statics and dynamics with hyperelastic materials are included.

 ## News

-- 10/12/2019: Corrected a design flaw in the matrix utilities module.
+- 12/13/2019: Instrumented an example of transient (explicit) dynamics so that runs in parallel on multiple threads.
+- 12/09/2019: Added an example of transient (explicit) dynamics.

 [Past news](oldnews.md)